 Due to its natural protection and the possibility for big ships to anchor with great shelter conditions, Horta bay was fundamental for Dabney’s businesses and commercial success.
-The exportation of wine, orange, limes, tangerines and products from the whale hunting developed by this family, was made through this bay, mostly to the harbours of the United States, Europe and Baltic, and even reaching India and Macao.
+The exportation of wine, orange, limes, tangerines and products from the whale hunting developed by this family was made through this bay, mainly to the harbours of the United States, Europe and Baltic, and even reaching India and Macao.
 Charles W. Dabney was one of the most important figures for the construction of the artificial harbour in 1876.

 4. Relva Warehouses